-Bangalore Mirror | The Lure of Cinema
+Bangalore Mirror | The Cracks In Our Hearts

-Bangalore Mirror | The Last and Final Call
+Bangalore Mirror | Laughs and Truth Bombs

 Jagriti is a Performance Arts space dedicated to Theatre, Music, Dance and Comedy.
 Founded in 2011 by Arundhati and Jagdish Raja, the space has hosted several productions from India and around the world.
 A 200-seat theatre, built around a full-thrust stage, it is fully equipped to cater to both artistes and audience.
 The main stage is designed for intimate performances, with adjoining spaces for informal lectures and gatherings, and an attached restaurant.
 Jagriti is owned and operated by the not-for-profit ART Foundation, a registered charitable trust.